 Stress fractures are injuries our doctors see in both ankles and feet because they tend to bear the brunt of the weight.
 Essentially, they’re overuse injuries that occur due to repetitive force.
 Certain disease processes, like osteoporosis, make bones more brittle, too.
 That increases the likelihood of incurring a stress fracture.

 Think about a basketball player and the stress that playing the game has on both the foot and ankle, for example.
 Players run, jump, stop, and pivot frequently during both their time on the court and in practice.
 All that stress can lead to tiny cracks in the bone.
 Those cracks will likely spread until the player feels pain or has trouble walking, unless the player seeks professional medical help.

-The board-certified specialists at Methodist Physician Group Orthopedic and Spine Center will carefully examine your injury and come up with a comprehensive treatment plan aimed at healing the bone and preventing further breaks.
+The board-certified specialists at The Methodist Physician Group Specialists will carefully examine your injury and come up with a comprehensive treatment plan aimed at healing the bone and preventing further breaks.
 If it’s a chronic problem, it may include a combination of drug therapy, physical therapy, and surgery.